joseluisq/rust-linux-darwin-builder/README.md

 ### Cargo Home advice

 It's known that the [`CARGO_HOME`](https://doc.rust-lang.org/cargo/guide/cargo-home.html#cargo-home) points to `$HOME/.cargo` by default (`/root/.cargo` in this case).
 However if you want to use a custom Cargo home directory make sure to copy the Cargo `config` file to the particular directory like `cp "$HOME/.cargo/config" "$CARGO_HOME/"` before to cross-compile your program.
-Otherwise you could face a linkage error when for example you want to cross-compile to an `x86_64-apple-darwin` target.
+Otherwise you could face a linkage error when for example if you want to cross-compile to an `x86_64-apple-darwin` target.

 ### Dockerfile